 These often come about because different teams negotiate different types of deal.
-Whilst procurement may negotiate an annual rebate deal, the commercial team (or even the customer themselves) may push the manufacturer for a SPA.
+Whilst procurement may negotiate an annual rebate deal, the commercial team (or even the customer themselves) may push the manufacturer for a special pricing agreement.

-All parties need to be clear what volume of product is counted towards the rebate threshold as opposed to the SPA agreement.
+All parties need to be clear what volume of product is counted towards the rebate threshold as opposed to the special pricing agreement.

 (For more detail, you might like to read "10 reasons rebate accountants fail to claim 100% of rebate owed")